PKUliujl/GeoPacker/README.md

       python run_GeoPacker.py --purpose 1 --inputPATH example/ -i example/3MPC_A.pdb --pdbname 3MPC --chainID A --seqfile  example/seqfile
 ```

+Reminder: Only the regular pdb format files are accepted as input.
+If an error occurs, please delete the intermediate output files and then rewrite the new parameters.

 CITATION
 =====================
 If you find GeoPacker useful in your research, please cite it: